codereport/codereport.github.io/_posts/2020-11-14-MeetingCpp2020TripReport.md

 ## Overall Thoughts

-The virtual Meeting C++ was enjoyable but I definitely missed the in person aspect from the previous year's meeting The highlights were:
+The virtual Meeting C++ was enjoyable but I definitely missed the in person aspect from the previous year's meeting.
+The highlights were:

 * Jonathan O'Connor's talk on Templates
 * Dawid Zalewski's talk on Lambdas